James4Ever0/notes/Cats video with lyrics_2.md

 we need videos. you download it from baidu ai cloud.

 we need feedback. we need this since this is how we try things.

+anything can be hackish, especially for this damn "we media". anything can be popular, from basic bash script to regular expressions, based on how you looking at it.